-If the red LED light flashes along with a chirp every 30 seconds, and is not followed by the voice message "LOW BATTERY" as described above, and if the green LED flashes twice per second (AC power only) your unit has malfunctioned.
-Call our toll free Product Support Line at 1-800-880-6788 for instructions on how to return the unit.
+If the red LED light flashes along with a chirp every 30 seconds, and if the green LED flashes twice per second (AC power only) your unit has malfunctioned.
+Call our toll free Product Support Line at

+1-800-880-6788 for instructions on how to return the unit.